CIS-Fall-2022/project-cis_4339_project_14/backend/API.md

 ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃

 ## End-point: primaryData by First, Last Name, Organization
+**USE EXTREME CAUTION.
+THIS IS A HARD DELETE FUNCTION.**

+This function **DELETES** en existing user by using their **first name, last name,** and **organizational** **ID**. **Three query parameters are required: the first name, last name and the organizational ID.** This is used as a sanity check just to ensure that you really want to delete this person off the database.
+Additionally, this function only does a findOneAndDelete() through mongoose, so you cannot bulk delete people off the database.
 ### Method: DELETE
 >```
 >http://localhost:3000/primaryData/delete?searchBy=name&firstName=Henry&lastName=Ford&org_id=63352cb026eeaf51c501a3c5